Five months ago I decided that I wanted to fulfil a dream to explore Scotland, and its ancient and hallowed single malt industry.

-Like every Scottish distillery Dalmore has stills that are unique to them but I was struck by how different theirs were.
+Like every distilleries in scotland Dalmore has stills that are unique to them but I was struck by how different theirs were.
 Their spirit stills were particularly distinctive in that they had a second copper pipe scrounging the top of the still.
 It was explained to me that this is filled with cold water in order to force condensation lower in the still.
 This in effect allows for a lighter new make spirit without having to have an extremely tall still.
 The story goes that when the original design was drawn up over 100 years ago the roof of the still house was much lower.
 Of course now the space is cavernous but they have kept design.

 I would like to also mention in passing, that I had the most marvelous luck in running into Richard Paterson, Dalmore’s master blender.
 I’ve heard a lot about him over the years, and it was a thrill to briefly meet him in person.
 He’s worked with Delmore for over five decades, and and many of there signature malts really are his baby’s.
 One of my favorite bottles, the King Alexander III, is entirely his creation.